No other city plays such a pivotal role in the Civil Rights movement as Montgomery, Alabama.

 If you’re in Atlanta, and want to visit Alabama’s civil rights sites, you can take a 12-hour tour with transportation that will take in key sites in Birmingham, Selma, Montgomery and Tuskegee.

 Lodging can be tight here during special events and when the Alabama legislature’s in session.

-Renaissance Montgomery Hotel and Spa It’s one of the city’s newest, busiest and biggest hotels, and most comfortable.
-Near the riverfront park and convention center.
+Renaissance Montgomery It’s one of the city’s newest, busiest and biggest hotels, and most comfortable.
+Near the riverfront park and convention center, and walking distance to most sites.
 201 Tallapoosa Street, Montgomery, 334/481-5000.
-TripAdvisor average rate: $174

 Red Bluff Cottage Bed and Breakfast For real Southern hospitality, try something homier.
-This four bedroom B&B features antiques and wireless Internet.
+This five bedroom B&B features antiques and wireless Internet.
 551 Clay Street, Montgomery, 334/264-0056.
-Rates from: $110

 Why come to Alabama for hotdogs?
 Because there’s a rich tradition of Southern hotdog joints.
 This classic diner has served up delicious redhots, fries and burgers for nearly a century.
 138 Dexter Avenue, Montgomery, 334/265-6850.

 Look for lobbyists wining and dining legislators at this Montgomery institution.
 The oyster salad is classic.
 8147 Vaughn Road, 334/244-0960.